K-theoretic Tate-Poitou duality and the fiber of the cyclotomic trace: Introduction

 Tate-Poitou duality describes the relationship between the \'etale cohomology of $S$-integers in number fields and their completions in terms of a long exact sequence where the third term is a Pontryagin dual related to the first term.
 In the most basic case, for $p>2$ a prime in $\bZ$ and a number field $F$, we get a long exact sequence

-where $H^{*}_{\et}(-;\bZp(k))$ denotes Jannsen's continuous \'etale cohomology, $\NR_{F}$ denotes the ring of integers, $F\nucomp$ denotes completion at the prime $\nu$, and $(-)^{*}$ denotes Pontryagin dual.
-The Main Theorem is a special case of a spectrum-level $K$-theoretic version of Tate-Poitou duality encoding the behavior of the completion map in the algebraic $K$-theory of rings of integers in number fields.
+where $\NR_{F}$ denotes the ring of integers, $F\nucomp$ denotes completion at the valuation $\nu$, and $(-)^{*}$ denotes Pontryagin dual.
+The purpose of this paper is to describe a spectrum-level ``$K$-theoretic'' version of Tate-Poitou duality encoding the behavior of the completion map in the algebraic $K$-theory of rings of integers in number fields and use it to study the algebraic $K$-theory of the sphere spectrum.

-Thomason's work \cite{ThomasonEtale} on the Quillen-Lichtenbaum conjecture relates the \'etale cohomology groups in the above sequence to the homotopy groups of the $K(1)$-localization of algebraic $K$-theory spectra.
-Specifically, Thomason's descent spectral sequence~\cite[Theorem~4.1]{ThomasonEtale} (see also [\textit{ibid.}, App.~A]) gives canonical isomorphisms
+Thomason's work \cite{ThomasonEtale} on the Quillen-Lichtenbaum conjecture identifies the \'etale cohomology groups in the above sequence as the homotopy groups of the \term{$K(1)$-localization} of algebraic $K$-theory spectra.
+Specifically, Thomason~\cite[Theorem~4.1, App.~A]{ThomasonEtale} shows